Delegate Guide

 YMUN chairs will evaluate a broad range of criteria including substantive knowledge, debate technique, quality of position paper, and usage of collaborative skills in-committee.
 Delegation awards will be calculated based on the performance of individual delegates in their committees.

-YMUN XLIX will present four delegation awards: Best Large Delegation, Outstanding Large Delegation, Best Small Delegation, Outstanding Small Delegation.
+YMUN LI will present four delegation awards: Best Large Delegation, Outstanding Large Delegation, Best Small Delegation, Outstanding Small Delegation.
 As a reminder, any delegation with 15 or more students is a large delegation.
 Any delegation with 15 or fewer students is a small delegation.
 We will evaluate awards by taking into consideration individual delegate performance and delegation size.
-The YMUN XLIX Director-General of Committees and Secretary General reserve discretion over all final decisions made to awards, both individual and delegation.
+The YMUN LI Director-General of Committees and Secretary General reserve discretion over all final decisions made to awards, both individual and delegation.

 Security